-PUBLIC ACCESS TO AGENCY LAW AND POLICY

-SECTION 201.
-PUBLICATION, COMPILATION, INDEXING, AND PUBLIC INSPECTION OF RULES.

-- (a) The [publisher] shall administer this section and other sections of this [act] that require publication. - (b) The [publisher] shall prescribe a uniform numbering system, form, and style for all proposed and adopted rules. - (c) The [publisher] shall maintain the official record for adopted rules, including the text of the rules and any supporting documents, filed with the [publisher] by the agency. - [administrative bulletin and administrative code] must be published online via the Internet website [or other appropriate technology].
-The publisher may not charge for public access to the Internet website.]

-(e)(e)[d] The [administrative bulletin] shall be published by the [publisher] at least once per [].
-[The [administrative bulletin] must also be [published] in written paper form, for which the [publisher] may charge a reasonable fee.]
-The [administrative bulletin] is deemed published under the requirements of law other than this act.
+1 [ARTICLE 2] 2 PUBLIC ACCESS TO AGENCY LAW AND POLICY 3 4 SECTION 201.
+PUBLICATION, COMPILATION, INDEXING, AND PUBLIC 5 INSPECTION OF RULES.
+6 (a) The [publisher] shall administer this section and other sections of this [act] that 7 require publication.
+8 9 10 11 12 Legislative Note: throughout this act the drafting committee has used the term [publisher] to describe the official or agency to which substantive publishing functions are assigned.
+All states have such an official, but their titles vary.
+Each state using this act should determine what that agency is, then insert its title in place of [publisher] throughout this act.
+13 (b) The [publisher] shall prescribe a uniform numbering system, form, and style for all 14 proposed and adopted rules.
+15 (c) The [publisher] shall maintain the official record of adoption for adopted rules, 16 including the text of the rule and any supporting documents, filed with the [publisher] by the 17 agency.
+The agency adopting the rule shall maintain the rulemaking record for that rule.
+18 (d) The [publisher] shall create and maintain an Internet website or other appropriate 19 technology].
+The [administrative bulletin and administrative code] and any guidance document 20 filed with the [publisher] by an agency must be published online via the Internet website [or 21 other appropriate technology].
+The [publisher] may not charge for public access to the Internet 22 website [or other appropriate technology].
+23 (e) The [administrative bulletin] shall be published by the [publisher] at least once per 24 [month].
+An issue of the [administrative bulletin] is deemed published on the date of 25 publication.